 Inhalants affect the brain by altering its functions and hormones in order to make the person feel high.
 Inhalant highs typically do not last longer than an hour.
 Because of this, the user tends to snort the drug many times over several hours to maintain its effect.

 Inhalants release a large number of chemicals into the blood stream and brain.
-This leads to a short term “high” that usually dissipates within an hour.
+This leads to a short term high that usually dissipates within an hour.
 For this reason, users tend to huff many times over the span of several hours.
 This behavior is very risky and lead to the significant health damage.

 High symptoms can include: